 Global Leadership Council

-The mission of the San José State University College of Business Global Leadership Council is to assist the Dean, faculty, and staff in attaining global status as a leading college of business.
+The mission of the San José State University Lucas College and Graduate School of Business Global Leadership Council is to assist the Dean, faculty, and staff in attaining global status as a leading college of business.

 The Global Leadership Council will achieve its mission through a membership of individuals whose business community stature and accomplishments bring credit to the College and who individually and collectively provide: